mochajs/mocha/docs/index.md

 ### Emacs

-[Emacs][] support for running Mocha tests is available via a 3rd party package [mocha.el](https://github.com/scottaj/mocha.el).
+[Emacs][] support for running Mocha tests is available via a 3rd party package [mocha.el][emacs-mocha.el].
 The package is available on MELPA, and can be installed via `M-x package-install mocha`.

 ![Emacs Mocha Runner in Action](images/emacs.png?withoutEnlargement&resize=920,9999&pngquant){:class="screenshot" lazyload="on"}